-To compare these numbers with the remaining carbon budget, $CO_2$ emissions from agriculture, forestry and other land use (AFOLU) need to be taken into account.
-In many of the 1.5°C-consistent pathways, AFOLU $CO_2$ emissions reach zero at or before mid-century and then turn to negative values (Table 2.4).
+To compare these numbers with the remaining carbon budget, Land-Use Change (LUC) CO2 emissions need to be taken into account.
+In many of the 1.5°C-consistent pathways LUC CO2 emissions reach zero at or before mid-century and then turn to negative values (Table 2.4).
 This means human changes to the land lead to atmospheric carbon being stored in plants and soils.
-This needs to be distinguished from the natural $CO_2$ uptake by land, which is not accounted for in the anthropogenic AFOLU $CO_2$ emissions reported in the pathways.
-Given the difference in estimating the 'anthropogenic' sink between countries and the global integrated assessment and carbon modelling community (Grassi et al., 2017), the AFOLU $CO_2$ estimates at global level.
-The cumulated amount of AFOLU $CO_2$ emissions until the time they reach zero combine with the fossil-fuel and industry $CO_2$ emissions to give a total amount of gross emissions of 650-1270 GtCO, for the period 2018-2100 (5th-95th percentile; median 950 GtCO2) in 1.5°C pathways with no or limited overshoot.
-The lower end of the range is close to what emerges from a scenario of transformative change that halves CO2 emissions every decade from 2020 to 2050 (Rockström et al., 2017).
-All these estimates are above the remaining carbon budget for a one-in-two chance of limiting warming below 1.5°C without overshoot, including the low end of the hypothetical sensitivity analysis of Kriegler et al. (2018b), who assumes 75 Gt AFOLU CO, emissions adding to a total of 575 GtCO, gross CO, emissions.
-As almost no cases have been identified that keep gross CO, emissions within the remaining carbon budget for a one-in-two chance of limiting warming to 1.5°C, and based on current understanding of the geophysical response and its uncertainties, the available evidence indicates that avoiding overshoot of 1.5°C will require some type of CDR in a broad sense, e.g., via net negative AFOLU CO2 emissions (medium confidence).
-(Table 2.2).
+This needs to be distinguished from the natural CO2 uptake by land which is not accounted for in the anthropogenic LUC CO2 emissions reported in the pathways.
+Given the difference in estimating the 'anthropogenic' sink between countries and the global integrated assessment and carbon modelling community (Grassi et al., 2017), the LUC CO2 estimates included here are not necessarily directly comparable with countries' estimates at global level.
+The cumulated amount of LUC CO2 emissions until the time they reach zero combine with the fossil-fuel and industry CO2 emissions to a total amount of gross emissions of 670-1430 GtCO2 for the period 2018-2100 (5th-95th percentile; median 1040 GtCO2).
+The lower end of the range is similar to what emerges from a scenario of transformative change that halves CO2 emissions every decade from 2020 to 2050 (Rockström et al., 2017).
+All these estimates are above the remaining carbon budget for a two-in-three chance of limiting warming below 1.5°C without overshoot, including the low end of the hypothetical sensitivity analysis of Kriegler et al. (2018a), who assumes 75 GtCO2 LUC emissions adding to a total of 575 GtCO2 gross CO2 emissions.
+As only limited, highly idealized cases have been identified that keep gross CO2 emissions within the 1.5°C carbon budget and based on current understanding of the geophysical response and its uncertainties, the available evidence indicates that avoiding overshoot will require some type of CDR in a broad sense, e.g., via negative LUC CO2 emissions. (medium confidence) (Table 2.2).